jjin49/DeepAttentionPan/readme.md

 ### Training:

-e.g. 1) Build a new folder "dup_1" inside the folder 'codes'. "dup_1" will be the folder where the algorithm reads the file storing parameters and outputs the trained models.
+e.g. 1) Build a new folder "dup_1" inside the folder 'codes'. "dup_1" will be the folder where the algorithm reads the file storing parameters and outputs the trained models. <br>
-     2) Copy the "config.json" in "codes/dup_0" to "dup_1". "config.json" is the file storing useful parameters and the source paths of input data.
+     2) Copy the "config.json" in "codes/dup_0" to "dup_1". "config.json" is the file storing useful parameters and the source paths of input data.<br>
      3) In the file "config.json", change the content of attribute "working_dir" to be "dup_1".
 You are free to change other parameters to test the effects.
 The "data_file" refers to the file name of the training set, e.g, "training_set.txt".
 All the data files should be stored in the folder "dataset".
      4) Back to the directory "codes".
 Run in the command line:
         "python train.py dup_1/config.json".
 After the training process finishing, the networks will be output to "dup_1".